 Typically, a complete college application includes some variation on these items: the application itself, test scores, an official transcript, essay, school profile, fee, and recommendation letters.
-In 2020 (more than in the past), we have been hearing about requests for the Self Reported Academic Record (SRAR) or the Self-reported Student Academic Record (SSAR).
+In addition every year, we hear about requests for the Self-Reported Academic Record (SRAR) or the Self-Reported Student Academic Record (SSAR).

 The SRAR and SSAR are student-submitted transcripts of your high school coursework and academic record.
 The student enters the courses and associated grades that you have completed or will be completing into the system, and it is transmitted electronically to the colleges who request it.
 Because so much data is necessary and accuracy is extremely important, students need to have their transcript in hand in order to enter their data properly.

-It is taking the place of the “courses and grades” section of the Common App for some schools.
-Here is a list of the 47 schools that currently use the “courses and grades” section in the Common App.
+Some colleges prefer to use the “Courses and Grades” section of the Common App for this purpose.
+Here is a list of the 50+ schools that currently use the Common App’s “Courses and Grades.”

 - Louisiana State University